hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/068_the_atman.md

 not know of any sect that believes this.
 What we mean by creation is projection of that which already existed.
 Now, the whole universe, according to this sect, is God Himself.
 He is the material of the universe.
-We read in the Vedas, "As the Urnanâbhi (spider) spins the thread out of its own body, . . . even so the whole universe has come out of the Being."
+We read in the Vedas, "As the Urnanābhi (spider) spins the thread out of its own body, . . . even so the whole universe has come out of the Being."